Kristian8606/esp32s3_audio_dsp/README.md

 *	 FIR Only
 *	 IIR Only
 *	 FIR + IIR
-*	⚠️ Passthrough Mode (No DSP Processing) – For Measurement Only!
+*	⚠️ Passthrough Mode (No DSP Processing) – For Main device Only U1!
 *	Must only be used on U1 (Main ESP32-S3)
 *	Dangerous on U2, U3, or U4! – Can send incorrect frequencies to the wrong drivers